-Initial condition Action Result 1 DISABLED (white) Press SET UP (blue) 2 move the crosshead at the re 600 mm/min operate pneumatic grips at t 15 psi until you make a change.
-During estricted speed set up in the Adm he initial pressure set up in the Adan and Bluehill ® is displaying the Te in tab, up to a maximum of 3 SET UP (blue) Press CAUTION (yellow) Pneumatic grips clamp to full pressure.
+Initial condition Action Result 1 DISABLED (white) Press SET UP (blue) 2 System remains in set up mode until you make a change.
+During this time you can: • move the crosshead at the restricted speed set up in the Admin tab, up to a maximum of 600 mm/min • operate pneumatic grips at the initial pressure set up in the Admin tab, up to a maximum of 15 psi When the specimen is installed and Bluehill® is displaying the Test screen, you can move on.
+3 SET UP (blue) Press CAUTION (yellow) Pneumatic grips clamp to full pressure.
 4 CAUTION (yellow) Press (within 2 secs) TESTING (red) 5 TESTING (red) Test runs to completion.
 SET UP (blue)